If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Niederösterreich||Lower Austria|

-Raach am Hochgebirge is situated at an altitude of 813 m in the northwest of the Bucklige Welt mountain region of southeastern Lower Austria.
+Raach am Hochgebirge is situated at an elevation of 813 m in the northwest of the Bucklige Welt mountain region of southeastern Lower Austria.
 According to the census of 2001 Raach has a population of 304.

 The earliest written mention of Raach (Rai) dates from 1170.
 The name 'Rai' is presumably of Slavic origin and can mean either 'paradise' or 'rough', 'high' or 'near the mountains'.
 This is believed to be the origin of the attribute 'am Hochgebirge' ('near the high mountains').
 In the 14th century Raach was a vicariat of the parish of Neunkirchen.
 Soon after 1570 Raach became an independent parish under the patronage of the lords of Wartenstein.